 How I Talk to White People About Racism

-It’s not so much that I, as a black man, am chomping at the bit to talk about racism with white people, but if asked about it, I’m eager to share my thoughts.
-I recently posted a couple of articles to my Facebook page on race relations in America by and racism to offer a different point of view.
-Several thoughtful discussions took place on my page.
+It’s not so much that I, as a black man, am chomping at the bit to talk about racism with white people, but if asked about it, I am eager to share my thoughts.

-In order for two Americans of different ethnicities to talk about racism, two prerequisites have to be in practice —
+In order for two Americans of different ethnicities to talk about racism, two prerequisites have to be mutually practiced —

 — without these two conventions, even with the best intentions, the conversation will invariably morph into a shouting match with one person feeling marginalized and the other personally attacked.